DISCLAIMER: The M*A*S*H characters are

 "Oh, you sweet talker,

-Margaret laughs.
-It's probably true.
+probably true.
 It probably should worry her.
-It probably should worry her that it doesn't
+It probably should worry her that

 "Mine's closer."